djha-skin/nrdl/README.md

   both a JSON and NRDL (de)serializer.

 The function `nested-to-alist` is a convenience function.
-It takes an arbitrarily nested structure of hash tables and sequences, and kicks them out as a nested structure of alists and lists instead.
+It takes an arbitrarily nested structure of hash tables and sequences, and converts them to a nested structure of alists and lists instead.

 ## Rationale